David S. Fortney

 Mr. Fortney’s expertise and experience has been requested in testimony before the U.S. Congress, and state legislative committees and before the Equal Employment Opportunity Commission and the National Academy of Sciences.

-Mr. Fortney works closely in support of the employer training and outreach efforts by The Institute for Workplace Equality and the American Employment Law Council.
-He also moderates the DC Insider – Employer Update™ podcast, is a co-editor of the Federal Employment Law Insider monthly newsletter, and frequently presents at the leading bar association and professional meetings.
+Mr. Fortney works closely in support of the employer compliance, training and outreach efforts by The Institute for Workplace Equality and the American Employment Law Council.
+He also hosts the DC Insider – Employer Update™ podcast, is a co-editor of the Federal Employment Law Insider monthly newsletter, and frequently presents at the leading bar association and professional meetings.
 He also has media experience, including appearances on CNN, CBS and Fox News.

 Firm Practices